Social Democratic Workers' Party (Netherlands): 1903–1919

-In January 1903, a large strike broke out in the docking sector, out of solidarity other sectors like the railway sector went on strike too.
+In January 1903, a large strike broke out in the docking sector, out of solidarity, other sectors like the railway sector went on strike as well.
 The employers responded by firing the strikers.
 Years of suppression of the socialist movement and trade unions led to a huge revolt.
 The strikers demanded the re-employment of fired strikers, payment of wages for the striking days and the recognition of trade unions.
 The surprised directors of the railway companies accepted the demands.
 Meanwhile, the confessional cabinet led by Kuyper wanted to end the strike by posing harsh penalties against the strikers, because the strike struck vital industries.

 Initially, the SDAP supported the strike, hoping it would spark a socialist revolution.
 But in reaction to the government legislation, moderate party members, including Troelstra, turned against the strikes.
 This led to a controversy between orthodox Marxists and moderate revisionists.

 The strike ended the cooperation of socialist unions with confessional unions and the social democratic SDAP and anarchists of other organisations.
 The strike however did not only lead to breaches.
 The trade unions were prepared to unite and work together with the SDAP.
 The Dutch Confederation of Trade Unions (NVV) was founded in 1905 by Henri Polak.

 After the railway strike, the conflict between revisionists and orthodox Marxists intensified both within the SDAP and internationally.
 In 1903 Troelstra lost control of Het Volk to the orthodox faction.
 In 1904, the orthodox faction had another victory, when revisionism was forbidden by the conference of the International in Amsterdam.

 On the eve of the 1905 general election, the revisionists won a crucial victory.
 The party decided to support liberal candidates who were in favour of universal suffrage.
 The party gained one seat, meaning it held seven seats, and supported the liberal minority De Meester cabinet.

 Many members of the SDAP were irritated by the behaviour of the orthodox Marxists who were continuously denouncing moderates.
 Troelstra openly attacked the orthodox Marxists and the party congress in a formal resolution declared to oppose all labelling opportunists and revisionists.
 The orthodox Marxist chairman Pieter Lodewijk Tak resigned and was succeeded by Willem Vliegen.
 Tak also lost control of Het Volk to Vliegen.

 In 1907, a group of orthodox Marxists around David Wijnkoop founded the magazine De Tribune, which attacked the revisionist leadership of the SDAP.
 Troelstra and other leaders removed him and his associates from the party ranks in 1909.
 Wijnkoop founded the orthodox Marxist Social Democratic Party (SDP) the same year.
 The SDP later became the Communist Party of Holland.
 This was one of the first splits within the European labour movement.

 In the 1909 general election, the SDAP held on to its seven seats, but their liberal allies lost many seats to the Coalition parties, who won a majority of sixty seats.
 In the knowledge that they could not accomplish anything in parliament, the SDAP focused on the extra-parliamentary movement for universal suffrage, for both men and women, regardless of class.